sethgeyer/basic-git/README.md

 1. Commit this file with the contents.
 1. Push this change to GitHub.
 1. Ask for an instructor to review your work.
 1. Log into students and create a submission for this exercise.
+When asked for a repo name, type in `basic-git`.
 1. Fork this repository to the other person's account.
 Clone this code to the other computer.
 1. On the original repository add "I hope this makes it!" on line 2 to the `hello.txt`.
 1. On the newly forked repository add "Oh no!
 What's going to happen?" on line 2 to the `hello.txt`.